Robert Crimo arrested as person of interest in Highland Park shooting

 Robert Crimo, a 22-year-old man who was named by police as a “person of interest” in a fatal shooting attack on a July 4 parade, has been arrested by the authoririties.

-Officials said the Mr Crimo was taken into custody near Lake Forest, a Chicago suburb about six miles to the north of where the attack on Indepedence Day parade was carried out.
-Six people were killed and at least 24 were injured.
+Officials said Mr Crimo was taken into custody near Lake Forest, a Chicago suburb about six miles to the north of where the attack on Indepedence Day parade was carried out, with shots from a high-powered rifle being fired into the crowd from a roof top.
+Six people were killed and at least 35 were injured,.

-Speaking at a brief pressing conference on Monday evening, officials said Mr Crimo had been spotted by a North Chicago officer who attempted to initiate a traffic stop.
+At a brief press conference on Monday evening, officials said Mr Crimo had been spotted by a North Chicago officer who attempted to initiate a traffic stop.

 Mr Crimo then fled and led officers on a brief pursuit before being stopped in Lake Forest, Illinois.

-He was taken into custody without incident and will be taken to the Highland Park police department.
+He was taken into custody without incident and will be taken to the Highland Park police department, said Chief Lou Jogmen of the Highland Park Police.
+There have been no charges brought yet, but police said they expected indictments would be filed soon.

 Television crews showed the scene at a junction Lake Forest, where a blue sedan had been brought a halt, its four doors open.